-That the student may submit a revised thesis.
+That the student may submit a revised thesis after the expiry of a specific period.
 In normal circumstances, s/he may submit the revised thesis within a period of one year from the date of communication in this regard from the Chairman, Academic Council.